 - supporting disabled employees to meet and to influence our employment policies and practice – through an active disabled workers group

-- providing advice and support to disabled people in relation to employment and welfare and other benefits, including through our Disability Employment Project which helps people into work.
+- providing advice and support to disabled people about employment and welfare and other benefits

 In 2010 the Disability Discrimination Acts of 1995 and 2005 were updated by the Equality Act 2010.
-This new Act extended the public sector duty to advance equality to all nine protected characteristics including disability.
-The public sector duty to promote equality covers all nine protected equality groups rather than previously when it only covered race, gender and disability equality.
+This act extended the public sector duty to advance equality to all 9 protected characteristics including disability.
+The public sector duty to promote equality covers all 9 protected equality groups.

 The Equality Act 2010 has made a number of changes which help boost protection under the law for disabled people, including: